 Being held to accountability is often the least desirable relationship a person can have with accountability, regardless of whether they’re on the ‘holding’ or ‘held’ side.
 As the phrasing implies, this is a subject or area that someone has not naturally accepted or embraced accountability towards, and as such, requires some external force to “hold” them accountable.

-“Holding” or “being held to” are perhaps the most common relationship with accountability we experience at work, and it most often skews either neutral “I’m relying on you to finish this report on time,” to negative “I was relying on you to finish this report on time.”
+“Holding” or “being held to” are perhaps the most common relationships with accountability that we experience at work.
+Accountability often skews neutral — “I’m relying on you to finish this report on time” — to negative — “I was relying on you to finish this report on time.”

 What does it mean to accept accountability?